codeforpdx/PASS/README.md

 - ### Prerequisites

-  Currently we require Node version 16 or higher and NPM for our package manager.
-Most places recommend using a node version manager to install node and npm.
-To proceed using NVM perform the following..
+  Currently we require Node version 16.20.2 and NPM for our package manager.
+We recommend managing node and npm using Node Version Manager (NVM).
+To do so:

 1. Download NVM for your system.

 - For Mac, Linux, and other POSIX users: https://github.com/nvm-sh/nvm
 - For Windows users: https://github.com/coreybutler/nvm-windows

-2. Install node version 16:
+2. Install node version 16.20.2:
    ```
-   nvm install 16
+   nvm install 16.20.2
    ```
 3. Use that node version:
    ```
-   nvm use 16
+   nvm use 16.20.2
    ```
 4. Check that node and npm are set up:
    ```